-Committee for comment and input.
-Once all the comments have been received and processed, you have to submit the revised mechanisms and terms of reference to the Executive Mayor (or Mayor) for submission to the municipal council for consideration and adoption.
+Once you have developed the draft terms of reference for the DICDRM, submit them to the Executive Mayor (or Mayor) for circulation to the proposed members of the committee for comment and input.
+Once all the comments have been received and processed, submit the revised terms of reference to the Executive Mayor (or Mayor) for submission to the municipal council for consideration and adoption.

 Need help with drafting the item for your municipal council's consideration?
-Then dip into the Template J ar.8
+Then dip into the Template Jar.9